 We have already begun designing our proposed collection and temporary treatment systems, and we are ready to proceed further as soon as EGLE review, approval, and permitting allows.
 Under the schedule in this week’s submission on page 64 , we will begin field work within sixty days of EGLE approval and will proceed in three phases.

 After completion of final design work and receipt of all necessary permits, phase one will commence with construction of the trenches, offsite disposal of excavated soil, backfill of granular material, installation of six extraction wells, placement of pumps in each trench and extraction well, and routing of electrical conduit and piping.

 Phase two consists of starting the groundwater interceptor system.
 To allow capture of groundwater as soon as possible, phase two will use a temporary, modular treatment system while the permanent treatment system design and operation is optimized and finalized.
 Upon completion of phase one, phase two will begin as soon as regulatory approvals allow.

 Phase three consists of design and construction of the permanent treatment system and transition from the temporary treatment system.
 The final schedule is dependent on regulatory approvals and contractor bids, but we currently expect permanent treatment system operation within approximately three years from EGLE approval of yesterday’s Response Activity Plan.

-We will continue keeping the community informed through updates on this blog, www.WeAreWolverine.com, and through information posted at kiosks and in other locations accessible to the public.
+We will continue keeping the community informed about progress on our remediation plan and other matters through updates on this blog, www.WeAreWolverine.com, and through information posted at kiosks and in other locations accessible to the public.
 As always, residents with questions or feedback are encouraged to contact Wolverine Worldwide directly at HouseStreet@wwwinc.com or (616) 866-5627.